 Batteries in high-efficiency hybrid power systems will cycle as they work.
 The total amount of battery cycles that can be expected is called the cycle-life of the battery, and this is usually associated with the chemistry and the type of cycling that occurs (light or heavy duty).
-The HPS uses a specialized AGM as its primary energy storage mechanism.
+The L0 Lite HPS uses LiFePO4 batteries as its primary energy storage mechanism.